-When levelling of the EM data was complete, apparent resistivity was calculated from inphase and quadrature EM components using a half space homogeneous model of the Earth (Geosoft HEM module) for four frequency separately.
-As it was explained above, data for frequency 6600 was not processed due to partly wrong calibration.
+When levelling of the EM data was complete, apparent resistivity was calculated from in-phase and quadrature EM components using a half space homogeneous model of the Earth (Geosoft HEM module) for each frequency separately.
 Resistivity data were visually inspected and then levelled.
 Revised resistivity data were gridded with a cell size 50 m and convolution filter was applied to smooth the grids.